ryanarj/melowdee-ui/README.md

-# Getting Started with Create React App
+# Getting Started with Melowdee Frontend App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with MaterialUI.
+This is the frontend application for the Melowdee app, which is a website where a user can upload lyrics to a song for a given artist and write an article about an artist.

 ## Available Scripts